HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-HIVE-policy.png)
   - This will open the list of HIVE policies
   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-HIVE-edit-policy.png)
-  - Click 'Add New Policy' button to create a new one allowing `sales` group users access to `code` and `description` columns in `sample_07` dir:
+  - Click 'Add New Policy' button to create a new one allowing `sales` group users access to `code`, `description` and `total_emp` columns in `sample_07` dir:
     - Policy Name: `sample_07`
     - Hive Database: `default`
     - table: `sample_07`
-    - Hive Column: `code` `description`
+    - Hive Column: `code` `description` `total_emp`
     - Group: `sales`
     - Permissions : `select`
     - Add
   ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-HIVE-create-policy.png)

 - Notice that as you typed the name of the DB and table, Ranger was able to look these up and autocomplete them
-  - This was done using the rangerlookup principal
+  -  This was done using the rangeradmin principal we provided during Ranger install

-  - Note in HDP 2.6.1.0, there is a bug where the lookup for Hive does not work
+- Also, notice that permissions are only configurable for allowing access, and you are not able to explicitly deny a user/group access to a resource unless you have enabled Deny Conditions during your Ranger install (step 8).

 - Wait 30s for the new policy to be picked up

 - Now try accessing the columns again and now the query works
 ```
-beeline> select code, description from sample_07;
+beeline> select code, description, total_emp from sample_07;
 ```

 - Note though, that if instead you try to describe the table or query all columns, it will be denied - because we only gave sales users access to two columns in the table